choderalab/pymbar-examples/alchemical-free-energy/sire/README.md

 Below is a list of the command the output files were obtained with.

 screen_printout_1.txt:
-`python alchemical_analysis.py -s Sire -d data/ -o . -q dat -u kcal` (Analysis with default settings)
+`python alchemical_analysis.py -a Sire -d data/ -p actual_grad_ -q dat -u kcal` (Analysis with default settings)

 screen_printout_2.txt:
-`python alchemical_analysis.py -a Sire -d data/ -o . -m ti_cubic -u kJ -r 8 -q dat` (The free energies are to be estimated with TI-CUBIC and reported in kJ/mol, with 8 decimal places)
+`python alchemical_analysis.py -a Sire -d data/ -p actual_grad_ -q dat -m ti_cubic -u kJ -r 8` (The free energies are to be estimated with TI-CUBIC and reported in kJ/mol, with 8 decimal places)

 screen_printout_3.txt:
-`python alchemical_analysis.py -a Sire -d data/ -o . -s 50 -q dat -u kcal` (Skip first 50 ps)
+`python alchemical_analysis.py -a Sire -d data/ -p actual_grad_ -q dat -u kcal` (Skip first 50 ps)

-The dataset contained in the data/ directory is obtained from a 16-window simulation of the gas-phase methane-to-ethane transformation run in the Michel lab at the University of Edinburgh.
+The dataset contained in the data/ directory is obtained from a 16-window simulation of the gas-phase methanol-to-ethane transformation run in the Michel lab at the University of Edinburgh.

 ```